-U. FLORIDA (US) — Scientists are testing endangered manatees in captivity and in the wild for heart problems using a table built to hold the heavy animals.
+Scientists are testing captive and wild manatees for heart problems using a table built to hold the heavy animals.

 “Due to their current endangered status, it is important that we understand the animal in its entirety so that we can better tailor conservation efforts for the species,” says Trevor Gerlach, an intern in the aquatic animal health program at the University of Florida.